Steve Maharey: Massey University

 From 2008 until 2016, Steve Maharey was the vice-chancellor of Massey University.
 During Maharey's eight years as vice-chancellor, total staff numbers (FTE) increased from 3,080 in 2009, his first full year as vice-chancellor, to 3,213 in 2016, his last year in the role.
 However, over the same time period academic staff numbers remained much the same.
 Student numbers (EFTS) decreased from 19,994 in 2009 to 18,994 in 2016 due to a reduction in domestic students, including extramural students, partly offset by an increase in international students.
 Māori enrolments also decreased from 3,548 to 3338 students during this period.
 Over the same period, the university's consolidated revenues increased from $406 million to $489 million and net assets increased from $924 million to approximately $1 billion.
 However, external research income decreased from $70 million in 2009 to $67 million in 2016.

 In 2022, Maharey was awarded an honorary Doctor of Literature degree by Massey University.

-Pharmac & ACC
+Pharmac, ACC and Central Districts Water

 In August 2018, Maharey became the chair of the Board of Pharmac.
 During this period Pharmac underwent a period of change following a critical review.
 In April 2021, he became chair of the Accident Compensation Corporation (ACC).

 In March 2023, Maharey attracted media attention after the Public Service Commissioner Peter Hughes ruled that two of his op-ed columns published in the Sunday Star Times breached public servants' rules for impartiality.
-Since Maharey's actions were deemed to be at the "lower end of the spectrum," Prime Minister Chris Hipkins ruled that Maharey would retain his positions as the chair of Pharmac, ACC, and Education New Zealand.
+Since Maharey's actions were deemed to be at the "lower end of the spectrum," Prime Minister Chris Hipkins allowed Maharey to retain his positions as the chair of Pharmac, ACC, and Education New Zealand.

 Maharey resigned from Pharmac and ACC on 1 December 2023 after the formation of a National-led coalition government following the 2023 New Zealand general election.
+He was appointed as Chair of Central Districts Water in March, 2026.